BohdanPoliakov/Java-File-modification/README.md

 Command format:

-print filename
+-print filename

-format filename
+-format filename

-exit
+-exit

 # It is forbidden to modify files in the "files" folder.